Gillicus: Taxonomy

+An indeterminate Gillicus species is known from a nearly complete skeleton recovered from the Early Maastrichtian of the Izumi Group, Japan, representing one of the latest records of the genus.
+A partial ichthyodectiform skull reminiscent of either Gillicus or Chiromystus was recovered from earliest Cenomanian-aged rocks in a drill core taken from the Cape Verde Rise in the southern Atlantic Ocean, about 699.9 m below the surface.

 Description

 Like its larger relative, Ichthyodectes ctenodon, Gillicus had numerous small teeth lining its jaws, and ate smaller fish by sucking them into its mouth, but the teeth of Gillicus are so small that the jaws appear almost toothless at first, which has led to the suggestion that Gillicus was also a filter-feeder.